LLNL/Caliper/_sources/build.rst.txt

 WITH_CUPTI
   Enable support for CUDA performance analysis (wrapping of driver/runtime API calls and CUDA activity tracing).
-Set CUpti installation dir with CUPTI_PREFIX.

 WITH_FORTRAN
   Build the Fortran wrappers.